WUMUXIAN/blog-wumuxian/hexo/source/_posts/HA-Kubernetes-cluster-with-Vagrant-CoreOS-Ansible-Part-2.md

   end
 end
 ```

+> Tips:
+> 1. Be care with the subject and issuer_subject fields, they have to be consistently.
+> 2. You have to pass in all the domain names and reachable IP addresses for your etcd nodes in the san when generating the server certificate to make the handshaking work properly.

 The full content VagrantFile can be found at [here](https://github.com/WUMUXIAN/ha-kubernetes-cluster-vagrant/blob/master/Vagrantfile).
 Once we have all these in place, we use an Ansible role to setup the etcd cluster